How to Handle Overlapping IPs and CIDR with AWS, Azure, and Google Clouds

 How to Fix Overlapping IP Problems

-Now, when Application 1 sends a packet to Application 2, Aviatrix gateway changes (or maps) the source and destination IP addresses to the respective virtual IP addresses.
+Now, when Application 1 sends a packet to Application 2, the Aviatrix Gateway changes (or maps) the source and destination IP addresses to the respective virtual IP addresses.

-When Application 2 responds back to Application 1, Aviatrix Gateway ensures the reverse mapping is done as well:
+When Application 2 responds to Application 1, the Aviatrix Gateway ensures the reverse mapping is done as well:

 Common Deployment Patterns to Address Overlapping IPs